Sara Asma Chendali

 Project Coordinator Buddy Up!

 Damon is Project Coordinator for ‘Buddy Up!’ programme and will be working to deliver the project across the five Urban Village areas in Northern Ireland.
-Damon hails originally
+Damon hails

 Elizabeth Castillo